The Route

 Rittenhouse Row has quietly become one of the best beauty corridors in the city.
 Aesop at 1528 Walnut is the standout — Australian botanical skincare in a beautifully designed space where the staff will give you a full hand wash and skin consultation without any expectation of purchase.
 Their Parsley Seed line and signature hand wash are bestsellers for a reason.

 Sephora at 1714 Chestnut has the massive selection and testers you'd expect.
-And if you want something more curated, Bluemercury on Walnut carries luxury skincare brands with expert consultations — it's the beauty equivalent of Joan Shepp.
-Hit one or all three depending on how much time you have left.
+Hit one or both depending on how much time you have left.

 You can do this entire walk without spending a fortune.
 Window-shop Boyds and Joan Shepp for the experience, buy a candle or hand soap at Aesop ($30–$40), grab a casual lunch at Rouge instead of Parc, and finish with a $12 glass of wine at Di Bruno Bros.
 Total damage: under $75 for a genuinely great afternoon.